tymyrddin/red-crypt/source/docs/ciphers/otp.md

 The Vernam cipher is a type of one-time pad.
 Gilbert Vernam proposed a stream cipher that would be used with teleprinters.
 It would combine character by character a prepared key that was stored on a paper tape, with the characters of the plaintext to produce the ciphertext.
 The recipient would again apply the key to get back the plaintext.

-Vernam’ s method uses the binary XOR (Exclusive OR) operation applied to the bits of the message.
+Vernam's method uses the binary XOR (Exclusive OR) operation applied to the bits of the message.

 ## Resources